it-beard/evo-bot-go/.qoder/repowiki/en/content/Handler System/Handler System.md

 **Section sources**
 - [bot.go](file://internal/bot/bot.go#L25-L43)

 The `HandlerDependencies` struct serves as a dependency injection container, aggregating all services, repositories, configuration, and clients required by various handlers.
 This pattern eliminates direct dependencies between handlers and lower-level components, promoting testability and maintainability.
 The dependencies are initialized in `NewTgBotClient` and passed to `registerHandlers`, which distributes them to individual handler constructors.
-This approach ensures consistent dependency management across the entire handler system.
+Recent refactoring has enhanced this pattern by adding service-level dependencies to group handlers, improving code organization and reducing direct repository access.

 ## Update Processing Flow